GiantFurnace/Nana/README.md

 ## 1. Abstract

 What nana means? find the answer if you really want to know about the "nana".<br/>
-Nana is actually a lightweight logging module,she has her personal emotion, as the folowing:HAPPY,PEACE, COMPLAIN.<br/>
+Nana is actually a lightweight logging module,she has her personal emotion, as the folowing:HAPPY,PEACE,SHOUT,ANGRY.<br/>
-Nana's Emotions equivalent to the logging level:DEBUG, INFO ,ERROR.<br/>
+Nana's Emotions equivalent to the logging level:DEBUG, INFO ,WARN, ERROR.<br/>

 ## 2. Understand the emotion of Nana